I have sought Happiness, but it has been

 Amid the clash of arms I was at peace.

-We are busy working to bring Alan Seeger's "I have sought Happiness" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Alan Seeger's "I have sought Happiness" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "I have sought Happiness" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.